kuma35/thinking-forth-jp/sphinx/appendixa.rst

 ..

-Such commands may be typed directly from the keyboard, or edited onto mass storage then “”ed.
+Such commands may be typed directly from the keyboard, or edited onto mass storage then “``LOAD``”ed.

-All words, whether included with the system or user-defined, exist in the “dictionary,” a linked list.
+ All words, whether
+included with the system or user-defined, exist in the "dictionary," a linked list.
 A “defining word” is used to add new names to the dictionary.
-One defining word is (pronounced “colon”), which is used to define a new word in terms of previously defined words.
+One defining word is ``:`` (pronounced “colon”), which is used to define a new word in terms of previously defined words.
 Here is how one might define a new word called LIFT:

 .. code-block:: none